Gå till innehåll

 Risk

-Note that a consumed patch still contains the active substance and should be returned to the pharmacy for disposal.
+Note that a used patch still contains the active substance and should be returned to the pharmacy for disposal (in Sweden).

 Author: Health and Medical Care Administration, Region Stockholm